learn-co-students/sinatra-user-auth-v-000/README.md

 ### The `app` Folder

 The `app` folder contains the models, views and controllers that make up the core of our Sinatra application.
-Get used to seeing this set up.
+Get used to seeing this setup.
 It is conventional to group these files under an `app` folder.

 #### Application Controller

-* The `get '/registrations/signup'` route.
-This route has one responsibility: render the sign up form view.
+* The `get '/registrations/signup'` route has one responsibility: render the sign-up form view.
 This view can be found in `app/views/registrations/signup.erb`.
 Notice we have separate view sub-folders to correspond to the different controller action groupings.

-* The `post '/registrations'` route.
-This route is responsible for receiving the `POST` request that happens when a user hits "submit" on that signup form.
-It will have the code that gets the new user's info from the params, creates a new user, signs them in and then redirects them somewhere else.
+* The `post '/registrations'` route is responsible for handling the `POST` request that is sent when a user hits 'submit' on the sign-up form.
+It will contain code that gets the new user's info from the `params` hash, creates a new user, signs them in, and then redirects them somewhere else.

-* The `get '/sessions/login'` route.
-This route is responsible for rendering the login form.
+* The `get '/sessions/login'` route is responsible for rendering the login form.

-* The `post '/sessions'` route.
-This route is responsible for receiving the `POST` request that gets sent when a user hits "submit" on that login form.
-This route has the code that grabs the user's info from the params, finds that user from the database and signs that user in.
+* The `post '/sessions'` route is responsible for receiving the `POST` request that gets sent when a user hits 'submit' on the login form.
+This route contains code that grabs the user's info from the `params` hash, looks to match that info against the existing entries in the user database, and, if a matching entry is found, signs the user in.

-* The `get '/sessions/logout'` route.
-This route is responsible for logging the user out by clearing the `session` hash.
+* The `get '/sessions/logout'` route is responsible for logging the user out by clearing the `session` hash.

-* The `get '/users/home'` route.
-This route is responsible for rendering the user's home page view.
+* The `get '/users/home'` route is responsible for rendering the user's homepage view.

 #### The `models` Folder

-The models folder is pretty straightforward.
-It contains one file because we only have one model in this app: the `User` model.
+The `models` folder is pretty straightforward.
+It contains one file because we only have one model in this app: `User`.

 The code in `app/models/user.rb` will be pretty basic.
-We'll validate some of the attributes of our user by writing code that makes sure no one can sign up without inputing their name, email and password.
+We'll validate some of the attributes of our user by writing code that makes sure no one can sign up without inputting their name, email, and password.
 More on this later.

 #### The `views` Folder

 This folder has a few sub-folders we want to take a look at.
-Since we have our different controllers responsible for different functions/features, we want our view folder structure to match up.
-So, we have:
+Since we have different controllers responsible for different functions/features, we want our `views` folder structure to match up.

-* The **`views/registrations`** sub-directory.
-This directory has just one file, the template for the new user signup form.
+* The **`views/registrations`** sub-directory contains one file, the template for the new user sign-up form.
 That template will be rendered by the `get '/registrations/signup'` route in our controller.
-This form will `POST` to the `post '/registrations'` route in our controller
+This form will `POST` to the `post '/registrations'` route in our controller.
-* The **`views/sessions`** sub-directory.
-This directory also has just one file, the template for the login form.
+* The **`views/sessions`** sub-directory contains one file, the template for the login form.
 This template is rendered by the `get '/sessions/login'` route in the controller.
-The form on this page `POST`s to the `post '/sessions'` route.
+The form on this page sends a `POST` request that is handled by the `post '/sessions'` route.
-* The **`views/users`** sub-directory.
-This directory has just one file, the template for the user's homepage.
+* The **`views/users`** sub-directory contains one file, the template for the user's homepage.
 This page is rendered by the `get '/users/home'` route in the controller.
-* We also have a `home.erb` file in the top level of the views directory.
+* We also have a `home.erb` file in the top level of the `views` directory.
 This is the page rendered by the root route, `get '/'`.

 ### Part I: Models and Migrations